N. Korean cargo ship seized by US arrives in American Samoa

 “We also have a good strong relationship and partnership with the American Samoan government,” Wyrick said.
 “With that being said, we also already have the resources that are able to ensure the security of the vessel but most importantly the Port of Pago Pago.”

-The ship was detained in April 2018 as it traveled toward Indonesia.
-Justice Department officials announced Thursday that the U.S. had seized the ship.
+Indonesian authorities detained the ship in April 2018.
+Justice Department officials announced Thursday the U.S. had seized the ship.

 Asked as to how long the ship will be in the territory, Wyrick said the U.S. Department of Justice is “leading the investigation so they will be conducting that.
 Upon the conclusion of the investigation, the ship will be moved.”
-But the next destination is unknown, she said.
+But she said the next destination is unknown.

 “I do know that Justice Department is going to do the investigation as fast as they can,” Wyrick added.